 Treatment and Prevention of Liver Shunt

-Treating liver shunt could mean surgery, diet change, or antibiotics.
+Treating liver shunt could mean surgery, diet change, antibiotics, or the administering of supplements like Denamarin.
 Learn more about prevention and treatment.

 More on Liver Problems